 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the officers, sailors and civilian personnel of the Naval Meteorology and Oceanography Command (CNMOC), the Naval Oceanographic Office (NAVOCEANO) and the Fleet Survey Team (FST), based at the Stennis Space Center, and Rear Admiral Timothy McGee (U.S. Navy), and the Naval Mobile Construction Battalion SEVEN (SEABEES) unit at Gulfport, Mississippi, and their Commander Dave Sasek, for their exemplary service, conduct and performance rendered prior to and subsequent to Hurricane Katrina's unprecedented destruction on and near the Mississippi Gulf Coast in August and September 2005, and we offer these military and civilian personnel our thanks for their assistance in providing relief operations during this critical time, as we endeavor to rebuild our state and restore its economy.

-BE IT FURTHER RESOLVED, That this resolution be presented to Coach Tom Goode and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Admiral McGee and Commander Sasek, representing these Naval commands, and be forwarded to the Secretary of the Navy and members of Mississippi's congressional delegation and be made available to members of the Capitol Press Corps.